formix/RetroZ/README.md

 This board is developped using the S80 specifications.
-Go to [S80 homepage project](http://users.telenet.be/pynckels/s80_retro.html) or on [Github](/PaintedBlck/S80) for more informations on the S80 architecture and buses pinouts.
+Go to [S80 homepage project](http://users.telenet.be/pynckels/s80_retro.html) or on [Github](/PaintedBlck/S80) for more informations on the S80 architecture and bus pinouts.
 There is other modules compatible with this computer available on this page.
 Filip Pycknel and his son did an amazing design work and are doing great stuff!